DSpace/RestContract/submissionforms.md

     * controlledVocabulary: the name of the controlled vocabulary used to retrieve value for the input [see controlled vocabularies](vocabularies.md)
     * label: an optional label to associate with the selector of the metadata
 * selectableRelationship: it is similar to the selectableMetadata but used when the field use relations underhood
-    * relationshipType: the name of the relationship
+    * relationshipType: the name of the [relationship](relationshiptypes.md)
     * filter: a filter to apply searching for candidate related items
-    * searchConfiguration: the name of the discovery configuration to use to search for candidate related items
+    * searchConfiguration: the name of the [discovery configuration](search-endpoint.md#matching-dspace-objects-search-results) to use to search for candidate related items
+    * externalSources: a list of [external source](external-authority-sources.md) names which can be used in a lookup.
+This can be empty to state no external sources should be used
     * nameVariants: It defines whether an alternative name can be used for the stored relation with the entity (in the relationship)
 * languageCodes contains the array of languages that can be assigned to an user input.
 For each language it is present a *display* string (i.e. English, Italian, etc.) and a *code* (i.e. en, it).